SeaQL/seaql.github.io/Blog/blog/2025-09-30-sea-orm-rbac.md

 The `RestrictedConnection` implements the standard `DatabaseConnection` API, so it can be used in place of a normal `DbConn`.

-All queries made through SeaORM, including through Entity (ActiveModel) or lower level APIs (`Insert`) are audited.
+All queries made through SeaORM, including through Entity (`ActiveModel`) or lower level APIs (`Insert`) are audited.
 Only queries with matching permissions will be executed.
 DDL (i.e. `ALTER`) and raw SQL are not supported for now, so they will be rejected.

 ```rust
 let db: RestrictedConnection = db.restricted_for(admin)?;
 ```

 By writing functions only accepting `RestrictedConnection`, you can safeguard all operations within the scope of the function, as there is no way from a type system sense for it to degrade into normal `DatabaseConnection`.

-(In Rust we normally don't do singleton / global scope, so any operation having global side effects is very obvious)
+(In Rust we normally don't do singleton / global scope, so any operation having global side effects is very obvious.)

 ```rust
 // admin can create bakery